Connect with others who understand.

 Risk of Infection

 Cartilage piercings become infected about 30 percent of the time, according to ChildrensMD.
 These infections can spread rapidly and cause permanent disfigurement of the ear if not treated early.
 Health experts advise cleaning the piercing site several times a day with soap and warm water to avoid infection.
+Few people require removal of the piercing because of an infection.

 Risk of Allergic Reaction

-Noninfectious complications are common, such as contact dermatitis (skin rash) from exposure to certain metals, like nickel.
+Noninfectious complications are common, such as contact dermatitis (rash) from exposure to certain metals, like nickel.
 “I had to get my earring taken out because I was having an allergic reaction to the metal.
 Migraines started again,” said one member.
-“My body rejected the piercing and started pushing the metal right out of my ear,” said another.

 Risk of Cartilage Bump or Keloid